W

 Scottish terriers are similar to Westiepoos.

 • Cairn terrier: Cairn terriers are energetic, smart, and playful like Westiepoos.
-But Westiepoos are larger in size and weight than the Cairn terrier.
+But Westiepoos are larger in size and weigh more than the Cairn terrier.

 • Scottish terrier: Like the Westiepoo, the Scottish terrier is intelligent with a stubborn streak.
-One big difference is while most Scottish terriers are black, Westiepoos are white.
+One big difference is that while most Scottish terriers are black, Westiepoos can come in a variety of colors, including white, cream, black, and apricot.

 • Skye terrier: Skye terriers and Westiepoos are approximately the same size and are both friendly.
 However, a Skye terrier has a much longer coat requiring more grooming attention.